-[CO.1].
-Construct mathematical arguments using logical connectives and quantifiers

-[CO.2].
-Verify the correctness of an argument using propositional and predicate logic and truth tables

-[CO.3].
-Construct proofs using direct proof, proof by contraposition, proof by contradiction, proof by cases, and mathematical induction

-[CO.4].Perform operations on discrete structures such as sets, relations and functions and be familiar with concepts like Groups and Rings
+- [CO.1].
+Construct mathematical arguments using logical connectives and quantifiers - [CO.2].
+Verify the correctness of an argument using propositional and predicate logic and truth tables - [CO.3].Construct proofs using direct proof, proof by contraposition, proof by contradiction, proof by cases, and mathematical induction - [CO.4].Perform operations on discrete structures such as sets, relations and functions and be familiar with concepts like Groups and Rings

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment 05

 Attendance 05

 End Term Exam End Term Examination 70

 (Summative)

 Total 100

-Attendance (Formative) A minimum of 75% Attendance e is required to be maintained by a
+Attendance (Formative) is required to be maintained by a

-student to be qualified for taking g up the End Semester examination.
+1 up the End Semester examination.

-The allowance of 25% includes all types of leaves including medical
+The allowance of 25% includes al 1 types of leaves including medical

 leaves.